MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1.md

 Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help organizations like yours to prevent, detect, investigate, and respond to advanced threats.
 Soon, Defender for Endpoint will be available in two plans:

-- Defender for Endpoint Plan 1
+- Defender for Endpoint Plan 1 (currently in preview)
-- Defender for Endpoint Plan 2
+- Defender for Endpoint Plan 2 (available now)

-To learn more, see [COmpare Microsoft Defender for Endpoint Plan 1 to Plan 2](defender-endpoint-plan-1-2.md).
+To learn more, see [Compare Microsoft Defender for Endpoint Plan 1 to Plan 2](defender-endpoint-plan-1-2.md).

 This guide focuses on Defender for Endpoint Plan 1, currently in private preview.
 Use this guide to: